asm-products/readraptor/README.md

 ### Example 2: Email users who haven't seen an article

 You want to email users about a new article, but you don't want to email them if they've already seen it.
 Read Raptor let's you register callbacks that will notify you about content that users haven't seen.
-The delay argument accepts strings such as "2h45m" or "1m", see http://golang.org/pkg/time/#ParseDuration for more.

 Register some content: